passchieri/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Simulation
 ### Test of the trained model
-The provided video shows that the final model keeps the vehicle nicely on the road at 9 Mph.
+The provided [video](video.mp4) shows that the final model keeps the vehicle nicely on the road at 9 Mph.

-I have tried to incease the driving speed to 15 Mph, see additional video.
-What can be observed, is that the vehicle sometimes start to
-*oscilate*, i.e. going from left to right and back again on the track.
+I have tried to incease the driving speed to 15 Mph, see additional [video](video15.mp4).
+What can be observed, is that the vehicle sometimes start to *oscilate*, i.e. going from left to right and back again on the track.
+See e.g. at 11 seconds in the video.
 This means that the stearing is to aggresive.
-To prevent this, the training and control should either include both stearing and set_speed, or a more advanced model has to be added after the output of the neural network.
+To prevent this, the training and control should either include both stearing and set_speed to have this fixed by the neural network, or a more advanced model has to be added after the output of the neural network.
 I have tried to multiply the stearing output with a constant factor, but that is clearly too simple: the factor need to be applied to the stearing rate, not to the stearing angle itself.
 I have not investigated this further.